-Here is your ultimate guide to building your own house!
+Here is your ultimate guide to building your own house along with a house construction schedule!
 Learn from our firsthand experience all the ins and outs of being your own general contractor.
-If you’re anything like us and you’re thinking of being an owner builder you will be able to learn a few things from our experience building our raised bungalow the summer of 2016.
+If you’re anything like us and you’re thinking of being an owner builder you will be able to learn a few things from our experience building our own raised bungalow.

 It was always a dream of ours to build a house.
 We have lived in three different houses and have done many different renovations while living in each one, so it seemed like the next step would be to start from scratch.
 Let me just start by saying that we are not contractors by trade.
 We just both really like houses and doing renovations and love a great challenge.
 Tony has worked in construction before, and we also got a lot of help and advice from family and friends about the building process.
 And anything we didn’t know we googled.